isomerpages/imda-pixel/_documentation/Read Me.md

 ---
 *Last updated on 24 Nov 2022 by Cherina Yee*
 # Documentation
-This documentation will include details on the image sizes, code templates to copy and paste into the actual pages, as well as some tips.
+This documentation contains details on the image sizes, code templates to copy and paste into the actual pages, as well as some tips.

 ## Intro & Software Download